damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 We do the [smallest thing possible and get it out as quickly as possible](https://about.gitlab.com/2017/01/04/behind-the-scenes-how-we-built-review-apps/).
 If you make suggestions that can be excluded from the first iteration turn them into a separate issue that you link.
 Don't write a large plan, only write the first step.
 Close the meta issue after you defined the first iteration.
 Trust that you'll know better how to proceed after something is released.
 You're doing it right if you're slightly embarrassed by the minimal feature set shipped in the first iteration.

+1. **Reduce cycle time** Short iterations reduce [our cycle time](https://about.gitlab.com/solutions/cycle-analytics/).
+1. **Work as part of the community** small iteration make it easier to work with the wider community.
+Their work looks more like our work and our work is quicker to give feedback too.

 ## Results

 1. **We do what we promised** We do what we promised to each-other, customers, users, and investors.